qquais/BrainViz/README.md

 ## ⚠️ Known Issues

+- Uploads were failing due to NGINX's default client_max_body_size (1MB).
+Fixed by increasing it to 150M to support larger EEG files.

 - Interception may fail if page disables content scripts or uses custom download logic.

 ## 🧰 Troubleshooting